evhub/rpgengine/README.md

 a = b*2		# The console can be used to set or change variables.
 A command of this form will set the variable 'a' to the value 'b' times two. a+1			# This command will print the value of 'a' plus one to the console.
 This form of command can be used to implement a variety of mathematical operations.
 2d6:+1		# The console is fully able to implement basic dice shorthand, but either a colon or open and close parentheses must be used.
-This command will evaluate to the result of the 2d6 plus one. roll a		# This command will make a roll (default d20) and add the value of 'a' to it.
+This command will evaluate to the result of the 2d6 plus one.
+roll: a		# This command will make a roll (default d20) and add the value of 'a' to it.
 Both the base roll and the total will be shown.
 ```

 ### IMPORTING A PC: